hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [16:24:23](#bMJ355iw0Q87ET3Pup4dINHFZ2ImAoLkKFA61BuhfRg) <dockimbel>:
 > Console will be affected, but console could go one step further and unlock everything it loads, so no issue there.

 So the console would run a different language than the one used when launching a script directly from the shell?
-Sounds great! Ì†ΩÌ∏â
+Sounds great! üòâ

 [16:24:39](#WJLaDlwU25SENslGyqy0dBCkVpty_fbq0bisDB-2zUQ) <dockimbel>:
 > Load-modify-save cycle is switched to Redbin because otherwise it's too limited.